manish-in-java/vTicker/readme.md

 It is possible to manually scroll the ticker forward or backward.
 It is also possible to pause the ticker and resume a paused ticker.

-Any DOM element can be used to manually control the ticker.
+Any DOM element can be used to control the ticker manually.
 For each of the manual operations to be supported, a jQuery DOM element selector must be passed to the plugin when initializing it.
 For example:

     jQuery("#ticker").vTicker({ next : "#next" });

-signifies that the DOM element with the id `next` can be used to manually scroll the ticker in the forward direction.
+signifies that the DOM element with the id `next` be used to manually scroll the ticker in the forward direction.
 Similarly,

     jQuery("#ticker").vTicker({ next : "#next", previous : "#previous", pause : "#pause", resume : "#resume" });

-signifies that the DOM elements with ids `next`, `previous`, `pause` and `resume` will be used to manually scroll the ticker forward, scroll it backward, pause the ticker and resume the ticker, respectively.
+signifies that the DOM elements with ids `next`, `previous`, `pause` and `resume` be used to manually scroll the ticker forward, scroll it backward, pause the ticker and resume the ticker, respectively.

 A full example is shown below: